imrafaelmerino/imrafaelmerino/README.md

 <a href="https://github.com/imrafaelmerino/vertx-mongodb-effect"> <img src="logos/vertx_mongodb_effect_150x86.png" alt="vertx-mongodb-effect"/> </a>

-You can model any effect in **vertx-effect** using lambdas λ. **vertx-mondodb-effect** gives you some λ to interact with the **MongoDB**.
+You can express any effect in vertx-effect using Lambdas.
+With vertx-mongodb-effect, you gain access to convenient Lambdas for seamless interaction with MongoDB, harnessing the power of mongo-values and json-values.
-Going from Json to BSON and vice versa was really cumbersome and tedious.
-That's why I developed **mongo-values**, a set of codecs that abstracts you from that.

 ---